Intrusive Thoughts: Fear and Function

 I wondered how my 3 year old got to this line of thinking and what concepts he might be testing out.
 We talked more about it, and about how safe Blue Lovie was with him in the car, and in his arms, at that moment.

 I’ll never know exactly what my son was trying to understand or express, but it seemed something akin to an intrusive thought.
 I was well acquainted with my own, adult versions of intrusive thoughts, but I was struck by the realization that this was my 3 year old’s likely version.
-Somehow, it made the experience seem all the more ubiquitous and human, primal and necessary.
+Somehow, it made the experience seem all the more ubiquitous and human.

 So what is an intrusive thought, and how is it different from other types of thought patterns?